Male-male penetration (anal sex) is okay if no direct or indirect harm is caused.

 * Emotional harm would include, among other things, harm to a person’s honor or rights.

 Further, this test applies to men having any form of sex with men and also applies to sex between women.
+The test applies both to sex in a loving monogamous relationship and to casual or recreational sex.
 The participants pass the test if they act with caring love and do not cause any harm.

 An important benefit of not causing any harm is that it is one of the keys to having eternal life.
 Jesus said that if you love God and love your neighbor [not harming your neighbor], you will have eternal life (Luke 10:25-28).

 Finally, not harming others is a foundational principle of the Bible, like love.

 The Love Commandments